ryck/moneybox-technical-task/README.md

 - Use a proper form library (like Tanstack Forms) with a better error handling
 - Document the API routes better (using OpenAPI and Swagger, for example)
 - Add some tooling for formatting / linting (like a husky hook)
+- Implement a proper database (even if it was SQLite) with a ORM (like prisma or drizzle)

 ## 🚀 Getting Started